Chris-Cont/DCF-with-random-numbers/README.md

-If you notice any error/suggestion, please do not hesitate to contact christforoscont@gmail.com
+If you notice any error/suggestion, please do not hesitate to contact me christforoscont@gmail.com

 **DCF Valuation Model**